nileshkokane01/nileshkokane01/README.md

 - 🌱 I’m currently learning **Generative AI and multimodal techniques alongside LLM's and other cv algos.**

-- 👯 I’m looking to collaborate on [open source projects like](https://github.com/huggingface/transformers)
+- 👯 I’m looking to collaborate on [transformers](https://github.com/huggingface/transformers)

 - 🤝 I’m looking for help with **a platform that can give access to research oriented jobs**